asghar4415/Icecream-shop/README.md

 2. Navigate to the project directory:

-cd eldorado-ice-creams
+cd Icecream-shop

 3. Compile the source code:

-gcc -o icecream_billing icecream_billing.c -lpthread
+gcc main.c -o output

 4. Run the executable:

-./icecream_billing
+./output

 5. Follow the on-screen instructions to input the number of customers and their details.